Get PrEP & DoxyPEP online

 Although there have not been any clinical trials specifically evaluating the efficacy and safety of PrEP during pregnancy, multiple studies in various cisgender populations have shown that the consistent, correct use of oral PrEP is highly effective in preventing HIV transmission.

 Thousands of pregnant cisgender women living with HIV have used the drugs (TDF and FTC) found in PrEP as part of their treatment.
-Research on pregnant cisgender women using TDF in treating hepatitis B has found that these medications are generally safe for these women and fetal development.d medications and recreational drugs are not known to interact with PrEP, but there are some.
+Research on pregnant cisgender women using TDF in treating hepatitis B has found that these medications are generally safe for these women and fetal development.

 Studies have shown no increased risk of birth defects, preterm delivery, or low birth weight associated with using TDF during pregnancy and lactation.